botpress/botpress/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat:

 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.
+Git can be confusing at times, but essentially this means the project history ends up being cleaner - there's an overview of why we might ask you to rebase [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

 # Getting started
 Contributions to Botpress will be dual-licensed under AGPLv3 and the Botpress Proprietary License.
 This means that all contributors need to agree to the dual-license before their contributions can be accepted.
+This is an automatic process when creating the pull-request.

 ## How to report a bug
 When filing an issue, make sure to answer these five questions: